The Betrothed (1941 film)

 The Betrothed (Italian: I Promessi Sposi) is a 1941 Italian historical drama film directed by Mario Camerini and starring Gino Cervi, Dina Sassoli and Ruggero Ruggeri.
 It is an adaptation of the 1827 novel The Betrothed by Alessandro Manzoni.
 The film's producers organised a competition to select the lead actress (eventually won by Sassoli) which was modelled on the hunt for Scarlett O'Hara by the American producer David O. Selznick for Gone With the Wind.
 It belongs to the movies of the calligrafismo style.

 It was shot at the Cinecittà Studios in Rome and on location around Como.
 The film's sets were created by the art directors Gastone Medin and Gino Brosio while the costumes were designed by Gino Sensani.
-The novel was turned into a film again in 1964 and a television miniseries in 1989.
+The novel was turned into a film again in 1964 and a television miniseries in 1989, among other adaptations.

 Plot

 Part One

 In a small town on Lake Como, the peasants Renzo (short for Lorenzo) and Lucia love each other, but are hampered by the squire Don Rodrigo, who himself has designs on Lucia.
 By intimidation, he prevents the parish priest Don Abbondio from celebrating the wedding.
 The good Friar Cristoforo visits Don Rodrigo, but is unable to dissuade him.
 Since Don Rodrigo's in love with Lucia, he subsequently tries to kidnap her, but Friar Cristoforo helps Renzo and Lucia to escape across a lake.
 Lucia goes to Monza, to a convent, while Renzo heads to Milan, where he becomes involved in a popular unrest (caused by lack of bread).
 He narrowly escapes the authorities by giving a false name, after unwittingly revealing it.
 Lucia is kidnapped by a rich man, a friend of Don Rodrigo, after a female nun (of noble descent) at the convent is coerced into helping.